Baked Falafel Salad

 Chickpeas are an amazing bean and I’m finding out just how versatile they are!

-I’ve used chickpea’s in a lentil stew, roasted them with spices for snacking on and sprinkled them on top of salads.
+I’ve used chickpeas in a lentil stew, roasted them with spices for snacking, and sprinkled them on top of salads.
 They are the main ingredient in hummus, which is just as versatile as the chickpea itself.

 And now, I have come across the falafel, another great way to use chickpeas!
 High in protein and full of fiber, anything made with chickpeas is a great addition to a healthy lifestyle.

 Falafels are a Mediterranean food and can be served in various ways, such as topped on salads or stuffed into pita bread.
-Enjoy them with a drizzle of creamy dressing or by simply pairing your falafels with hummus, a flat bread and fresh fruit for a great snack or simple meal.
+Enjoy them with a drizzle of creamy dressing, or pair them with hummus, flatbread, and fresh fruit for a healthy snack or simple meal.

 Along with the falafel recipe are 2 creamy style dressings.
-One is a more traditional dressing using tahini as the base while the other is not so traditional using avocado and cucumber.
+One is a more traditional dressing using tahini as the base, while the other uses avocado and refreshing cucumber.
 The avocado and cucumber dressing is inspired by my Avocado & Cucumber Soup and works great as a dressing too.
-I couldn’t pick just one to share so they both are here for varying tastes.
+I couldn’t pick just one to share, so they both are here for varying tastes.

 Everything is super easy to make and I hope you enjoy it all!

 - Use canned or fresh soaked chickpeas.
 I have used canned and fresh soaked garbanzo beans, but once everything is blended together, the canned and fresh soaked chickpeas tasted about the same.
 I like the convenience of using canned, but it’s nice to be able to use dried, soaked beans as well.
 The soaking just takes patience.

 - If using dried beans, there isn’t any need to cook them, just soak them as they will be soft enough to use in the recipe.
-Use whatever is easiest and convenient to you.
+Use whatever is easiest and convenient for you.
 You may like to try both ways and see which way you like best.